Welcome to my website!

 I study epigenetic processes within the context of global change marine biology in Dr. Jose Eirin-Lopez's Environmental Epigenetics Lab (EELab).

-Please feel free to explore this site to learn more about me, read about my research interests, or view my CV.
+Please explore this site to learn more about me, read about my research interests, or view my CV.

 My work investigating how the early development of the red sea urchin, Mesocentrotus franciscanus, is affected by different temperature and pCO2 conditions has been published in Marine Biology.
 I measured how exposure to different developmental conditions impacted body size, thermal tolerance, and respiration rate in M. franciscanus embryos.
 See Publications for more.

 I have recently returned from ongoing fieldwork in Mo'orea, French Polynesia.
 I am excited to be collaborating on the E5 project, which spans five institutions (FIU, the University of Rhode Island, the University of Washington, the University of California Santa Barbara, and Shedd Aquarium) as part of NSF’s Understanding the Rules of Life (URoL): Epigenetics program.
 See Research for more.